 For this perm style, the roots of the hair are permed.
 It gives volume to even very flat and limp hair.

 8. Multi-textured perm

 It gives curls a more natural touch.
 Perm rods of multiple diameters are used.

 Altogether, texture perming is a good investment.
 On top of it, with a range of perming styles available in the market, you can choose the one best suited for you.
-But one can get overwhelmed with the amount of information available on the internet.
+But one can get overwhelmed by the amount of information available on the internet.

 Hence, it is always the best decision to consult with a professional hairstylist.
 A professional hairstylist will get you the perm that best suits your face shape.
-And also, you can always opt for a digital perming.
+And also, you can always opt for digital perming.